AgonLohaj/hssp_curve/README.md

 > Visualize the HSSP curve and impose the BLAST-derived sequence alignments and allow the user to dynamically filter and export the data shown on the graph for better insights.

 ## Getting Started
-Install the module with: `npm install hssp-curve`
+Install the module with:

+`npm install hssp-curve`

+A simple example how to use the component:

 ```javascript
 var hssp_curve = require('hssp-curve');